luca-de-bar/tailwind-vite-setup/README.md

 ### Installation

-1. Download the `tailwind.ps1` script and drag it into your desired project foled (must be empty).
+1. Download the `tailwind.ps1` script and drag it into your desired project folder (must be empty).
 2. Open your project folder in Visual Studio Code
 4. Open a terminal tab and allow the `tailwind.ps1` to execute by running the following command: